Bell Hill

 How Much Funding Can You Receive From a Mississippi Housing Grant?

-You can receive up to $10,000 in a Section 504 grant (or $15,000 in federally declared disaster areas) and combine it with a $40,000 loan, while other state grants set awards based on income eligibility and project scope without a fixed cap.
+You can receive up to $10,000 in a Section 504 grant (or $15,000 in federally declared disaster areas) and combine it with a $40,000 loan, while other state grants set awards based on income eligibility and project scope without a fixed cap, often integrating SNAP benefits and new technologies for better access and efficiency.

 Eligibility generally requires household income at or below 80 % of the area median income, though exact thresholds differ by program and are confirmed during the application.